acp29/iboot/README.md

 To install (or test) the statistics-bootstrap package at it's existing location in either Octave or Matlab, follow these steps:

  * Download the package.
-If it is a compressed file, decompress it
+If it is a compressed file, decompress it.
- * Open Octave or Matlab
+ * Open Octave or Matlab command prompt.
  * `cd` to the package directory.
 (The directory contains a file called 'install.m')
- * type `install` at the octave command prompt
+ * Type `install` .
+The package will load now and automatically when you start Octave/Matlab

  To uninstall, follow the above steps but use the `uninstall` command